danielso2007/mariadb_using_docker/README.md

-# Mysql with Adminer using docker.
+# MariaDB using docker.

-Docker-compose project creating 2 containers.
-One container with the Mysql database and the other with Adminer.
+Docker-compose project creating 1 containers.
+One container with the MariaDB database.

 The docker-compose file contains the container information and can be modified freely.
 You can change the server's root password and ports.

-The main names of the containers are `mysql` for Mysql and` adminer` for Adminer.
+The main names of the containers are `MariaDB` for MariaDB.
 As a result, all the scripts took these container names into account.

 # Starting the project